HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Prepare and submit job

-The ChASE library is first cloned from the GitHub
+Since our example application, the ChASE library, is not pre-installed on the system, we must first download it from the GitHub repository.
 ```
 git clone https://github.com/ChASE-library/ChASE.git
 ```
-and then compiled using `cmake` command (the commands are packed in the `gnu-activate.sh` files):
+and compile it using the `cmake` command (the commands are listed in the `gnu-activate.sh` files):
 ```
 cmake -B build-gnu-test \
  -DBUILD_WITH_EXAMPLES=ON \